KaiyiZhao/CZImageEditor/README.md

 ## Usage

-This editor uses a struct called `ImageEditorParameters` to keep track of the changes made to the image, so users get chance to revert the changes them made.
-You should create and keep this struct along with the `CZImageEditor` when you use this editor.
-Check the **Usage** section for details.

 ### Parameters
 Only two required parameters are image and parameters.
 All other parameters have default values.

   * **image**: A binding to the image about to be edited.